 - Look at the availability of appointments at other service points; or

 - Look at the availability of appointments for the same service point at another time (e.g. the day after).

-If there are no free appointments at your chosen core service point, you can try checking back later (although please note that these free appointments are rather difficult to come by).
+If there are no free appointments at your preferred visa centre, you can try checking back later.

 “I’ve already booked the appointment at the visa centre but I want to add an additional service.
 Is this possible?”

-You will be able to log into your UKVCAS account prior to your appointment and purchase the additional services via that website.
+You will normally be able to log into your UKVCAS account before your appointment and purchase the additional services via that website.